 - The nozzle is too far from the application surface.

-- Unsuitable adhesive for this application method.
+- Unsuitable adhesive for the application method.

-Lack of hot-melt in the head of applicator
+Lack of hot-melt in the applicator head

 - Low glue melting speed.